Asian shares retreat after Trump approval of Hong Kong bill

 Markets appeared to be taking the developments in stride, said Stephen Innes of AxiTrader, “on the assumption that the U.S. legislation is unlikely to torpedo phase one.
 But of course, it does provide a stark reminder that on one level or another, U.S.-China frictions are always going to be a thorn in the markets’ side.”

-U.S. figures were modestly lower, with the contracts for both the Dow Jones Industrial Average down 0.2% and that for the S&P 500 0.3% lower.
+U.S. futures were modestly lower, with the contracts for both the Dow Jones Industrial Average and the S&P 500 0.3% lower.

 U.S. markets will be closed Thursday for Thanksgiving.
 They'll be open for a half day on Friday.